endlessm/moddable-pong/doc/MODS.md

 The ball texture can be customised the same way, by selecting the `BasicBall` node and using alternative textures from `res://assets/textures/balls`.

+You can also import images to the Filesystem Dock by dragging them from your system.
+Then you can use your own images as textures.
+Can you take a selfie and then use it as the paddle texture?

 ### Changing paddle speed

 Click on the `BasicPaddleLeft` or `BasicPaddleRight` node.
 In the inspector,